Chesapeake rebellion: Kongo Christians and Virginia law

-Although slaves sought to gain freedom after converting to Christianity, slave-holders and colonial officials did not share the same opinion.
+Beginning in the 1660s, the Virginia legislature had repeatedly passed laws that confirmed that conversion to Christianity did not change a slave's hereditary status.
+Although slaves sought to gain freedom because of their faith or after converting to Christianity in Virginia, slave-holders and colonial officials did not share the same opinion.
 In September 1667, the Virginia officials passed the following law to prevent baptized slaves from gaining freedom: